HSBC says it may face criminal charges for transactions

-Feb 27 (Reuters) - HSBC Holdings Plc said on Monday it will likely face criminal or civil charges from an expanding investigation into its ties to allegedly illegal money transactions, including some tied to Iran.
+(Reuters) - HSBC Holdings Plc (HSBA.L) said on Monday it will likely face criminal or civil charges from an expanding investigation into its ties to allegedly illegal money transactions, including some tied to Iran.

 The disclosure in a regulatory filing shows the increasingly serious nature of inquiries into the London-based bank’s business.